MadeleineCO/MadeleineCO.github.io/docs/BIO 111/Unit 2/Chapter 6/Energy.md

 		- Chicken in an egg = endergonic (developing and gaining more energy)
 			- Energy in a single cell is converted and [[cell]] divides over and over, gaining energy
 		- Drawing sand art = endergonic (required energy to make the sand art)
-		- Ball rolling down hill = endergonic (more energy at top of hill than at bottom)
+		- Ball rolling down hill = endergonic (gaining energy as it accelerates)
 	4. See graphs to visualize reactants energy vs products energy
 		1. Ex: burning a log is an exergonic reaction (product energy < reactant energy as energy released in heat form)
 	5. Photosynthesis starts w/ carbon dioxide and [[water]] but makes a sugar (endergonic)